-Generally, component with f_1 frequency is called fundamental waveform, f_1 is the fundamental waveform frequency, A_1 is the fundamental waveform amplitude, and φ_1 is the fundamental waveform phase.
+Generally, component with $f_1$ frequency is called fundamental waveform, $f_1$ is the fundamental waveform frequency, $A_1$ is the fundamental waveform amplitude, and $\varphi_1$ is the fundamental waveform phase.
 The frequencies of the other components (called harmonics) are all integral multiple of the fundamental waveform frequency.
-Components whose frequencies are odd multiples of the fundamental waveform frequency are called odd harmonics, and components whose frequencies are even multiples of the fundamental waveform frequency are called even harmonics.
+Components whose frequencies are odd multiples of the fundamental waveform frequency are called odd harmonics, and components whose frequencies are even multiples of the fundamental waveform frequency.

-At most, 8th harmonic can be output by DG800.
-After selecting CH1 or CH2, press Menu > Continuous > "Harm" to enter the harmonic setting menu.
+At most, 8th harmonic can be output by DG2000.
+After selecting CH1 or CH2, press Shift and its backlight turns on.
+Then press Home/Menu $\rightarrow$ Continuous $\rightarrow$ "Harm" to enter the harmonic setting menu.
 You can set fundamental waveform parameters, select the type of output harmonic, specify the highest order of harmonic, and set the amplitude and phase of each order of harmonic.